Hometown: Chandler, AZ

-I am one of only a handful of people (it seems) who stuck to the same major in college from application through graduation.
 Like many of my colleagues, I was introduced to the ocean on family vacations, fell in love, and then never fell out of love.
 I learned about the scientific process in grade school, read marine books, visited aquariums…and then I applied to a university with a school of aquatic and fishery sciences.
 I have continued to choose to do what interests me, and I have been repeatedly delighted that my path is turning into a fascinating career.

 Q: What experiences and opportunities have shaped your path to get you where you are now?

-Experiences that were in my control include volunteering at an aquarium (volunteering, period); applying to MANY funded internships in my desired field in order to get a few good experiences outside of school; volunteering and then working in a lab on my college campus to get an accurate sense of lab work; and checking out what it would be like to be a NOAA research scientist by interning with them for a summer.
+Experiences that were more in my control include volunteering at an aquarium (volunteering, period); applying to MANY funded internships in my desired field in order to get a few good experiences outside of school; volunteering and then working in a lab on my college campus to get an accurate sense of lab work; and checking out what it would be like to be a NOAA research scientist by interning with them for a summer.
 The Hollings scholarship program, in particular, was instrumental in helping me gain experience in the field of my choice as well as with the US government.

 Q: What are you studying and why is it interesting and important to you?

 In the Vertebrate Ecology Lab I am studying marine mammals.
 The trajectory of my thesis has recently changed, and I now hope to partner with labs at UC Santa Cruz and the Monterey Bay Aquarium to study a unique group of sea otters (Enhydra lutris) living in the Elkhorn slough.
 More to come, as my project develops!

 Q: What are you hoping or planning to do when you finish?